-A super easy and frugal recipe for homemade hair gel that really works!
+This DIY natural gelatin hair gel recipe is super easy, frugal, and really works!
 It only uses two ingredients, with an optional third one.
-It’s also non-toxic and natural!
+It's also non-toxic and natural!

 - It's easy to make.